Kattt888/photolabs/README.md

 # Photolabs 📷

 PhotoLabs is a React-based Single Page Application (SPA) that allows users to browse photos, interact with categories, and like their favorite images.
-The app fetches data from a PostgreSQL database via an Express.js API and provides a seamless user experience.
+The app fetches data from a PostgreSQL database.

 ## Features 🚀